YK Research

 Moderate: “Sweet Spot”

-- Higher assignment probability.
-But $163 effective cost basis is still strong
+• Higher assignment odds, but $163 effective basis is still a gift on any 12-month view

 Aggressive: “Theta Gang”

-- Fastest theta decay at 31 DTE.
-Closest to the money
+• Max theta decay at 31 DTE.
+Closest to the fire

 Defined Risk: Put Credit Spread

-- No cash-secured capital.
-Just margin for the $15 spread
+• No cash-secured capital needed, just margin for the $15 spread

 Trade Comparison